deco3500-2017/Team---WeChat/README.md

 Person Roles in the team and expertise:

+Dee (Di Wang): Project Leader, Project Management, User Research, UI design, Prototyping

 Alex (Sheng Jing): Programming, Research

-Jane (Jiajing Sun)
-Prototyping, Programming, Graphic Design
+Jane (Jiajing Sun): Prototyping, Programming, Graphic Design

-Tanya (Mengwei Lin)
-Graphic Design, Prototyping, User research
+Tanya (Mengwei Lin): Graphic Design, Prototyping, User research

-Shawn (Xiaoyu Shang)
-Anthropology Field Work, Interview, General research, Web Programming, Graphic Design
+Shawn (Xiaoyu Shang): Anthropology Field Work, Interview, General research, Web Programming, Graphic Design

 The team leader will be responsible for logistics including physical equipment transportation, organize meetings, resolve conflicts, etc. All the other team members should commit to assist team leader to complete all milestones

 Team Dynamics

 Commitments to This Project

 As a team, we commit to:
 1. Use our best endeavors and effort at all times.
 2. Dedicate necessary time and effort as is required.